Back to Balance

 – overwhelmed by small tasks

-– tightness in the shoulders, jaw, or low back
+– tension in the jaw, shoulders, or low back

 – restlessness or disrupted sleep